ckeditor/ckeditor5/README.md

 ## Releases

 Follow the [CKEditor 5 changelog](https://github.com/ckeditor/ckeditor5/blob/stable/CHANGELOG.md) for release details and check out the CKEditor 5 release blog posts on the [CKSource blog](https://ckeditor.com/blog/?category=releases&tags=CKEditor-5) for important release highlights and additional information.

+## Editing features

+The CKEditor 5 Framework offers access to plethora of various plugins, supporting [all kinds of editing features](https://ckeditor.com/docs/ckeditor5/latest/features/index.html).

+From collaborative editing support providing comments and tracking changes, through editing tools that let users control the content looks and structure such as tables, lists, font styles, to accessibility helpers and multi-language support - CKEditor 5 is easily extendable and customizable.
+Special duty features like Markdown input and output and source editing, or export to PDF and Word provide solutions for users with diverse and specialized needs and demands.
+Images and videos are easily supported and CKEditor 5 offers various upload and storage systems to manage these.

+The number of options and the easiness of customization and adding new ones makes the editing experience even better for any potential environments and professional backgrounds.

+Refer to the [CKEditor 5 Features](https://ckeditor.com/docs/ckeditor5/latest/features/index.html) documentation for details.

 ## Contributing and project organization